jito-foundation/jito-stake-unstake-reference/README.md

 # JitoSOL Stake/Unstake Reference UI

-This project provides a reference UI implementation for staking SOL to the Jito stake pool to receive JitoSOL tokens, and unstaking JitoSOL back to SOL.
+This is a reference UI implementation for staking SOL to the Jito stake pool to receive JitoSOL tokens, and unstaking JitoSOL back to SOL.
 It demonstrates both assisted methods (using the SPL stake-pool library) and manual methods (building transactions manually) via a Next.js interface.

 ## Overview

-Jito provides a liquid staking solution on Solana, allowing users to stake SOL and receive JitoSOL, representing their staked SOL plus accrued rewards.
 This reference implementation demonstrates how to build a user interface for interacting with the Jito stake pool, showing:

 1.  **Stake SOL to receive JitoSOL** (Assisted & Manual)
 2.  **Unstake JitoSOL to receive SOL** (Assisted & Manual)
     *   **Assisted Unstake Options:**
-        *   Using the pool's **reserve** for instant SOL withdrawal (subject to fees and liquidity).
+        *   Using the pool's **reserve** for instant SOL withdrawal (subject to iquidity).
-        *   Initiating a **delayed unstake** into a stake account (available after epoch boundary, lower fees).
+        *   Initiating a **withdraw** into a stake account.
         *   Advanced options for specifying validator and destination stake account for delayed unstake.
-    *   **Manual Unstake:** Creates a new stake account representing the unstaked amount.
+    *   **Manual Unstake:** Creates a new stake account for the unstaked amount.
 3.  **Displaying Stake Pool Details:** Shows key metrics about the Jito stake pool.
 4.  **Wallet Integration:** Connects to user wallets via Wallet Adapter.
-5.  **Network Switching:** Allows users to switch between Mainnet and Testnet.
+5.  **Network Switching:** Allows users to switch between Mainnet and Testnet, inside both of which a JitoSOL pool exists.

+By offering both **Assisted** (library) and **Manual** (direct) methods for staking and unstaking, it helps show the underlying instructions used to build the stake pool transactions.
+The idea is to help developers understand, customize, and build upon these interactions.

 ## Getting Started